mrmeku/rules_typescript/tools/taze/README.rst

       cgo = True,
   )

-**Remove legacy protos**: Gazelle will remove usage of ``go_proto_library`` rules loaded from ``@io_bazel_rules_go//proto:go_proto_library.bzl`` and ``filegroup`` rules named ``go_default_library_protos``.
+**Remove legacy protos**: Taze will remove usage of ``go_proto_library`` rules loaded from ``@io_bazel_rules_go//proto:go_proto_library.bzl`` and ``filegroup`` rules named ``go_default_library_protos``.
 Newly generated proto rules will take their place.
-Since ``filegroup`` isn't needed anymore and ``go_proto_library`` has different attributes and was always written by hand, Gazelle will not attempt to merge anything from these rules with the newly generated rules.
+Since ``filegroup`` isn't needed anymore and ``go_proto_library`` has different attributes and was always written by hand, Taze will not attempt to merge anything from these rules with the newly generated rules.

 This transformation is only applied in the default proto mode.
-Since Gazelle will run in legacy proto mode if ``go_proto_library.bzl`` is loaded, this transformation is not usually applied.
+Since Taze will run in legacy proto mode if ``go_proto_library.bzl`` is loaded, this transformation is not usually applied.
 You can set the proto mode explicitly using the directive ``# gazelle:proto default``.